ahof1704/VocalMat/audios/README.md

     <br />
 </div>

+---

-#### audios directory
+### `audios` directory
-Place all audio files that you want to be processed in this folder.
+Place all audio files that you want to be processed in this directory.